Nursing Special Opportunites

 • meet the expectation of academic integrity

 Invitations are sent to eligible students in the spring semester.
-The Omicron Rho Chapter of Sigma Theta Tau International welcomes students to another season of scholarly activity at Hartwick College’s Department of Nursing.
+The Omicron Rho Chapter of Sigma Theta Tau International welcomes students to another season of scholarly activity at Hartwick College’s School of Nursing.